In this Article

 Last Updated on

 A couple who has been desperately trying to conceive and become parents, it’s a moment of joy, when they find out that they are expecting a baby.
-However, but when the pregnancy is unplanned (and unwanted), it may come as a shock and the emotions associated with it will be quite different.
+However, when the pregnancy is unplanned (and unwanted), it may come as a shock and the emotions associated with it tend to be quite different.
 Dealing with an unplanned pregnancy needs a lot of emotional strength and support from the partner and the immediate family.
 Read on to know what are the causes of an unwanted pregnancy how you can (or help someone) deal with an unwanted pregnancy!

 Causes of an Unwanted Pregnancy